mwikstrom/cqa/docs/protocol.md

 # Communication protocol

+> *This is a draft copy from v0.1.0 -- It's not current*

 The CQA backend communication protocol is a bi-directional websocket subprotocol named `CQA/1.0`.
 Connections MUST be secured using `wss://`.

 ## Message format